syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/PlaceAndDragRadialMenu.md

 `Center` - Places the origin (0,0) of SfRadialMenu at the center.

-N> The default value of the [CenterButtonPlacement](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenu~CenterButtonPlacement.html) property is Center.
+N> The default value of the [CenterButtonPlacement](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenu~CenterButtonPlacement.html) property is center.

 {% tabs %}
 {% highlight c# %}